Yuqi-C/Angular-Yelp/README.md

 External APIs: Yelp Fusion API, Google Geocoding API

 ### File Description
-./backend/server.js is the code used to build the server
+./backend/server.js is the code used to build the server.

 ### Deployment
 Deployed on GCP